canonical/lxd/README.md

 ## FAQ

+#### How to enable LXD server for remote access?

+By default LXD server is not accessible from network, because it listens on local socket.
+You can make LXD available from the network by specifying additional interface to listen to.
+This is done with `core.https_address` config variable.

+To see current server configuration, issue:

+    lxc config show

+To set address to listen to, find out what addresses are available and use `config set` command on server:

+    ip addr
+    lxc config set core.https_address 192.168.1.15

+After that you need to set credentials for secure access.
+It is done by setting `core.trust_password` or by copying client certificate from `.config/lxc/client.crt` to server and adding it with:

+    lxc config trust add client.crt

 #### How do I configure alternative storage backends for LXD?

 LXD supports various storage backends; below are instructions on how to